WHAT IS HYPNOTHERAPY?

-Hypnosis is a complementary therapy that utilizes our natural ability to access our subconscious mind in order to release negative beliefs and to bring about positive change to our thoughts, feelings and behavior.
+Hypnosis is a complementary therapy that utilises our natural ability to access our subconscious mind in order to release negative beliefs and to bring about positive change to our thoughts, feelings and behaviour.
 It is a completely natural and safe state of altered consciousness that is innate in all of us.
 Using the guidance and support of an experienced and qualified hypnotherapist, or alone (self-hypnosis), you are able to enter a state of consciousness that enables both the conscious and unconscious mind to become more compliant and suggestible.

 Hypnotherapy has been widely endorsed as a therapy and treatment for breaking unhealthy habits, stress-related issues and anxiety, as well as a wide range of other conditions.
 In recent years it has been steadily gaining more recognition in the medical world after a recommendation from the National Institute for Health and Care Excellence (NICE)